lducoli/irCLIP-RNP_Re-CLIP/README.md

-# irCLIP-RNP and ReCLIP
+# irCLIP-RNP and Re-CLIP
-This repository contains the codes used to analyze the irCLIP-RNP and Re-CLIP data included in the manuscript "irCLIP-RNP and ReCLIP reveals patterns of dynamic protein assemblies on RNA."
+This repository contains the codes used to analyze the irCLIP-RNP and Re-CLIP data included in the manuscript "irCLIP-RNP and Re-CLIP reveals patterns of dynamic protein assemblies on RNA."
 The MS folder contains the pipelines, subdivided by main figure folders, used for analyzing and visualizing irCLIP-RNP datasets.
 The Seq folder contains the pipelines, subdivided by main figure folders, used for analyzing and visualizing ReCLIP and irCLIPv2 datasets.